 Let us tell you that the observance is organised by the Division for Inclusive Social Development of the Department of Economic and Social Affairs and the Global Communications Civil Society.

 The United Nations General Assembly proclaimed the International Year of the Families in its resolution 44/82 of 9 December, 1989.
 The General Assembly in 1993 decided in a resolution (A/RES/47/237) to observe 15 May every year as The International Day of Families.
 The main aim of reasserting these goals is to showcase the determination of the United Nations to encourage people for better living standards and social progress of families worldwide.
 The day focuses to modify economic and social structures that affect the stability and structure of family units in various parts of the world.

 How is International Day of Families celebrated?

 Several events are organised at local, national and international levels like workshops, seminars, policy meetings for public officials, exhibitions etc. In workshops and seminars discussions on the annual theme for encouraging people, some educational campaigns are also launched for the public to strengthen and support family units.
 Even tool kits are also generated in some countries to help people in organising celebrations and focus on a particular section of the population like school children, young adults, college-going etc. This year it is celebrated online.

-What is the reason behind celebrating International Day of Families?
+What is the reason behind celebrating the International Day of Families?

 The main purpose of celebrating the International Day of Families is to make people understand the importance of family and its value.
 Also, it is necessary to highlight the issues that affect families worldwide.
 This day also shows that global community reflex the significance of the families as primary units of the society and raise their concern according to the situation worldwide.

 Some issues related to the circumstances of the families are also highlighted.
-No doubt this day also inspired several countries in the world, over the years to generate their own family days or awareness events that are based on community to bring attention to family issues.
+No doubt this day also inspired several countries in the world, over the years to generate their own family days or awareness events that are based on the community to bring attention to family issues.